klinecharts/KLineChart/docs/en/indicator.md

 ## Custom Technical Indicators
-To create a custom technical indicator, you only need to generate a technical indicator information, and then add it globally through `registerIndicator`, add it to the chart and use it like the built-in technical indicator.
+To create a custom technical indicator, you only need to generate a technical indicator information, and then add it globally through `klinecharts.registerIndicator`, add it to the chart and use it like the built-in technical indicator.

 ### Attribute description
 ```typescript